lamastex/lamastex.github.io/_pages/research.md

 ## Grants and research Collaborators

+### Research Grants Concluded in 2017

+- 245Kkr/2.95Mkr: EU Marie Curie Actions People (Co-applicant with countepart funding from Royal Society of NZ) on Project CORCON: Correctness by Construction
+  - main output:
+    - MRS 2.0: A C++ Class Library for Statistical Set Processing and Computer-Aided Proofs in Statistics (Version 2.0) [Software], Available from <a class="linkitem" href="https://github.com/lamastex/mrs2">https://github.com/lamastex/mrs2</a>, 2017

 ### Research Grants Won for in 2018-2025

 - 27Kkr: AWS Cloud Computing Credits for Research for Monitoring SE 2018 Election